Initial Child Protection Conferences

 - Sufficient evidence that a parent/carer may behave in such a way as to disrupt the conference such as violence, threats of violence, racist, or other forms of discriminatory or oppressive behaviour or being in an unfit state e.g. through drug, alcohol consumption or acute mental health difficulty (but in their absence a friend or advocate may represent them at the conference);

-- A child requests that the parent/person with Parental Responsibility or carer is not present while (s)he is present;
+- A child requests that the parent/person with Parental Responsibility or carer is not present while they are present;

 - The need (agreed in advance with the Conference Chair) for members to receive confidential information that would otherwise be unavailable, such as legal advice or information about a third party or criminal investigation;